 A one-credit graduate level course is being offered in conjunction with the conference.
 Interested persons must register and pay for the course independently of registering and paying for the conference.
-The class requires attendance at three sessions: Friday, October 10, 5-8 p.m.; at the conference all day Saturday, October 11; and Wednesday evening, November 19.
+The class requires attendance at three sessions: Friday, October 9, 5-8 p.m.; at the conference all day Saturday, October 10; and TBD.

 UW Oshkosh students should register online through the Titan Web registration system for Literacy 764 (071D) #90217 Exemplary Practices in Literacy Programs (Discussion).
 All others should contact email@example.com to register.